-Cable landfall alternative A is located in the City of Long Beach and encompasses approximately 2.4 ac (1.0 ha).
-The cable landfall is located partially within Riverside Boulevard and partially on a mostly bare, privately owned, approximately 4.9-ac (2-ha) vacant parcel located to the west of Riverside Boulevard and to the south of East Broadway.
+Cable landfall alternative A is located in the City of Long Beach and encompasses approximately 4.1 ac (1.6 ha).
+The cable landfall is located within Riverside Boulevard, and a mostly bare, privately owned, approximately 4.9-ac (2-ha) vacant parcel located to the west of Riverside Boulevard and to the south of East Broadway would be used for staging.
 This vacant parcel has been used for parking and equipment storage in the past and potential future development plans for this parcel are uncertain.
 The adjacent parcel to the east of Riverside Boulevard is under redevelopment as part of the Long Beach Superblock Project.
 Immediately to the north of cable landfall alternative A across East Broadway there are various high-rise buildings.
 To the south of the cable landfall, the export cable route traverses the end of Riverside Boulevard, in close proximity to or underneath an existing small commercial building and underneath the raised oceanfront boardwalk adjacent to Long Beach/Ocean Beach Park.
-The conceptual export cable landfall alignment is designed so that two cable circuits are within Riverside Boulevard, and the third cable circuit is along the easternmost portion of the privately owned parcel, to minimize impacts to developable space on the privately owned parcel.
-The onshore export cable landfall alternative A are approximately 1.3 to 1.5 mi (2.0 to 2.4 km) long and offer some of the shortest routes to the proposed onshore substation (Onshore Substation C).
+The conceptual export cable landfall alignment is designed so that the two cable circuits are within Riverside Boulevard.
+The onshore export cable route alternatives (Section 3.8.2) from export cable landfall alternative A are approximately 1.3 to 1.5 mi (2.0 to 2.4 km) long and offer some of the shortest routes to the proposed onshore substation (Onshore Substation C).

 The Riverside Boulevard corridor is narrow and constrained by utility congestion, allowing limited space for siting of the transition joint bays and duct banks within the roadway.
-Cable landfall alternative A has sufficient space for a cable landfall of all three export cables circuits and the temporary workspace for cable landfall activities, if the vacant parcel is commercially available and the necessary land rights can be obtained.
-Empire is currently evaluating whether an export cable landfall with three circuits is practicable in the event that the export cables and cable landfall workspace is limited to the public right-of-way.
-In the event that the cable landfall can be entirely limited to public right-of-way, it is anticipated that one of the export cable circuits would require HDD under the existing commercial building at the southern end of Riverside Boulevard.
+Cable landfall alternative A has sufficient space for a cable landfall of both export cables circuits and the temporary workspace for cable landfall activities, if the necessary land rights can be obtained.